 - You may find you want to alter the spot where you sew your ribbons slightly depending on the position of your arch.
 Everyone sews their ribbons in different spots to suit their feet, these instructions are simply guidelines that suit many people.

 - There are many different ways to sew ribbons & elastics.
 Your teacher may offer alternative advice.
+Listen to any tips they have for sewing ribbons.

 - Dental floss is stronger than a lot of threads out there.
 If you’re in a bind, dental floss will do fine instead of thread.